G.E.S.I.

 This policy outlines ACES commitment to promoting equality, safeguarding, and diversity in the workplace.
 It also guides the risk assessment and mitigation measures that will be adopted throughout the ACES program cycle.

-During the second half of 2024, we will be implementing the tools in Africa through Kenya, Rwanda both at the project/community level and also at ACES campus itself so as to develop them into online tools
+During the second half of 2024, we implemented the tools in Africa through Kenya, Rwanda both at the project/community level and also at ACES campus itself so as to develop them into online tools.

 Network News